 This year, there weren’t much gifts anymore (because everyone else would usually give out practical gifts like money or food, things like that).
 It was also more stressful since I started working already, I’m expected to give all the kids gifts.
 I’ve been going out to Megamall/Shang/Galleria during lunchbreaks for the past week just to get everyone gifts and frankly it’s made me feel so freaking exhausted.

-But the best thing about my christmas this year was Charlie. :)
+But the best thing about my christmas this year was C. :)